Money is the most important invention after language.

 In Math We Trust looks at the evolution of trust, explaining the origins of Bitcoin, how cryptocurrency works, and how you can use these networks to take control of your own financial universe.

-These are currently the most popular sessions where I keep my actual presentation to a few minutes and then field a discussion with the audience, allowing the conversation to take on a life of its own and filling gaps with short demonstrations, like how to set up a Bitcoin wallet in seconds or quickly develop your own automated workflows on your phone, and presentations, such as a 5-minute overview of the top trends currently shaping the role of banks.
-No futurism, promise.
+These are currently the most popular sessions where the actual presentation is kept down to a few minutes and Simon then fields a discussion with the audience, allowing the conversation to take on a life of its own and filling gaps with short demonstrations, like how to set up a Bitcoin wallet in seconds or quickly develop your own automated workflows on your phone, and presentations, such as a 5-minute overview of the top trends currently shaping the future of money.

 In Math We Trust

-A keynote presentation on the topic of my book In Math We Trust that looks at the origins and dynamics of cryptocurrency, debunks myths surrounding Bitcoin and blockchains, and outlines what the new era of money means for you and your business.
-In it you'll learn where money comes from, how trust has evolved and why we don't need banks anymore.
-Yes, I am crazy.
-After an hour of this shit you will be too.
+A keynote presentation on the topic of Simon's book In Math We Trust that looks at the origins and dynamics of cryptocurrency, debunks myths surrounding Bitcoin and blockchains, and outlines what the new era of money means for you and your business.
+In it you'll learn where money comes from, how trust has evolved and what it means for people to become their own bank.